thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

 description: "Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
 tags: ["AI", "memory", "transformers", "CRISPR", "o3", "AGI"]
 image: "/images/memphis-tva-xai-plume.jpg"
-og_image: "/images/memphis-tva-xai-plume.jpg"
-og_description: "Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else."
 ---

 **TL;DR: Universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.**